MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 TODO

 ##### MSIX
 A modern application package format that allows you to easily deploy your Windows applications (built using Windows App SDK, Win32, WPF, or Windows Forms).
+When you use MSIX to deploy your apps, your app is a "packaged" app.
+Packaged apps can check for updates and can control when updates are applied.
 [Learn more about MSIX](https://docs.microsoft.com/en-us/windows/msix/overview ).

 ##### MVVM